-Even though it may seem like winter is far away, it will be here before we know it.
+Even though it may seem like winter in Minnesota is far away, it will be here before we know it.
 Reflect on last winter to determine what you could improve upon this year in terms of commercial snow removal.
 Here are some questions to consider for a successful winter ahead.

 Is There Sufficient Storage Space for Plowed Snow?